thinkulum/generator-python-cmd/contributing.md

 ##### JavaScript

 * For the JavaScript of the generator, I'm following [ESLint rules](https://eslint.org/docs/rules/).
-I have two exceptions:
-    * I allow comments to begin with a lowercase letter in case I'm commenting out lines for testing.
+I have one exception: I allow comments to begin with a lowercase letter in case I'm commenting out lines for testing.
-    * I allow a comma after the last element of an array.
-It makes it easier to add or rearrange elements.
 * In the file and function documentation, I follow [JSDoc](https://jsdoc.app/) formatting.

 ##### Python